What causes backups?

 Grease should be cooled to room temperature and placed in the garbage, if grease is poured down the drain it will harden and accumulate in the private lateral pipe and/or the public sewer system causing sewer back ups to you and your neighborhood.

-Most towns and villages have web sites that tell you where and when to take your hazardous wastes.
-Also, Erie County conducts several hazardous waste drop-off events a year, location and dates are listed at the Environmental Compliance site, a link can be found on our Home page.
+Most towns and villages have websites that tell you where and when to take your hazardous wastes.
+Also, Erie County conducts several hazardous waste drop-off events a year.
+Additional information can be found on the Department’s Environmental Compliance site.

 Who pays sanitary sewer tax?